 How do you get inspired?

 100%.
-The whole films are an improvisation.
-With each movie I want to capture a psychosis.
-Scripts are not the way forward, especially the ones where your not allowed to change a single word, thats just fascism.
+The whole films are improvisation.
+With each movie, I want to capture a psychosis.
+Scripts are not the way forward, especially the ones where you’re not allowed to change a single word, that’s just fascism.
 I find scripts boring, Id rather have the performers re-live certain periods of their life.
 I’ll interview them about their lives and if they tell me a story that ties in with the film vibe I will have them re-enact it for me.
 Complete fucking freedom is the key.

 Speaking of films, which novel would you transform into a movie?